 Another episode of Hugs and Kisses, a weekly Sound of the City column from Everett True, author of Nirvana: The Biography (da Capo Press) and publisher of Plan B Magazine.
 Last week, he informed us about Michael Dracula, a woman living in Scotland making heavy-lidded cabaret.
 This week, he writes about musicians’ memoirs in which he is specifically mentioned, namely Dean Wareham’s Black Postcards and Laurie Lindeen’s Petal Pusher.
-Find out how you can send him review copies of memoirs in which he is not mentioned by clicking firstname.lastname@example.org.

 This week: Indie-rock lit